opendocsg/slw-judgments-backfill/2013_SGHC_146/report.md

  (b) from facts ascertainable by him with the help of appropriate expert advice which it is reasonable for him to seek.

 22     I am of the view that s 6 applies to Dynasty’s claims against Sia and Lee.
-As noted by the Court of Appeal in _Yong Kheng Leong and another v Panweld Trading Pte Ltd and another_ (“ _Yong Kheng Leong_ ”) [2013] 1 SLR 173 at [69], the effect of s 6(7) is that the entire s 6 applies to all claims for equitable relief, whether these are founded upon contract, tort, a trust or other grounds in equity.
+As noted by the Court of Appeal in _Yong Kheng Leong and another v Panweld Trading Pte Ltd and another_ (“ _Yong Kheng Leong_ ”) <span class="citation">[2013] 1 SLR 173</span> at [69], the effect of s 6(7) is that the entire s 6 applies to all claims for equitable relief, whether these are founded upon contract, tort, a trust or other grounds in equity.
 Dynasty’s claims are caught by s 6(7) because its claims are essentially for an account of misappropriated property, which is an equitable relief, founded upon allegations of breaches of fiduciary duty owed by Sia and Lee to Dynasty, which are grounded in equity.
 Section 6(2) expressly imposes a six-year time bar on actions for an account.

 _Exceptions to a time bar_